-When there is pressure from buyers to push an asset’s price up.
+When pressure from buyers to push asset’s price up.
 The inverted hammer candlestick pattern (or inverse hammer) emerges on a chart.
 It frequently appears at the bottom of a downtrend.
 Indicating the possibility of a positive reversal.

-Like the bullish hammer, the inverted hammer candlestick also signals a bullish reversal.
+Like bullish hammer the inverted hammer candlestick also signals bullish reversal.
 The candle is an inverted hammer, as the name implies.
 The candle features a lengthy upper wick that has been stretch.
 A little actual body, and little or no lower wick.

 The hammer candle opens near the bottom of a hammer candlestick downtrend.
-Before the bulls push price higher, as evidenced by the long upper wick.
-Price finally falls back to the initial level, but closes above it, confirming the positive indication.
+Before bulls push price higher as evidenced by long upper wick.
+Price finally falls back to initial level closes above it, confirming the positive indication.
 Should the buying trend persist, the price action will move higher.